-This national has impressive wilderness and river sceneries.
+This National Park has impressive wilderness and river sceneries.
 The Mitchell River cuts its way through deep and remote gorges in this park.
 The river meanders through some of the unique flora and fauna in the state some of which is indigenous to this area only.
 The best way to see the park is via white water rafting where you can experience the tranquil water and demanding rapids that characterise the Mitchel River.

 It’s recommended that only experienced rafters take the river on (tours are available for the novices).
 Numerous walking tracks are situated throughout the park that takes you through forests of wattle tree and moss-covered rain forests.
 Fishing for trout in remote area’s of the river is popular.
 Hunters stalk deer during the season while campers enjoy the tranquillity of the area.
 The Den of Nargun can be visited which is associated with the home of a beast in Aboriginal culture.

 Gippsland national parks – Tarra Bulga National Park

 Tarra Bulga is a jointly managed national park in Gippsland.
 The land where the park is located was once the land of the native aboriginal Gunaikurnai people.
 Parks Victoria and the Gunaikurnai people oversee the care and maintenance of the park which recognises that the Gunaikurnai are connected to the land and speak for the land.
 Many easy bushes walk are available at Tarra Bulga to suit all fitness levels.
 We choose to walk to the magnificent Corrigan’s Bridge.